thehale/expressive-resume/README.md

 }
 ```

 And that's it!
-Take a look at the [resume
+Take a look at the [resume example](#example-expressive-resume)
-example](#example-expressive-resume) to see just how cleanly all
-of these pieces work together in a simple, readable `.tex` file to
+to see just how cleanly all of these pieces work together in a simple, readable
-produce a beautiful resume.
+`.tex` file to produce a beautiful resume.

 ### Create Your Expressive Cover Letter

-Clone this repository, then create an empty `.tex` file in the `src`
-folder alongside the `.cls` files.
+Create an empty `.tex` file in the `src` folder alongside the `.cls` files.

 Use a `documentclass` of `ExpressiveCoverLetter`
 ```tex